 Your questions, answered: Almost every day, we answer a reader question.

-A story that matters: One major news story that’s being drowned out by all the noise.
+Under the radar: One major news story that’s being drowned out by all the noise.

 Numbers: The most interesting numbers from the last 24 hours.